The Davids

 SELL EVERYTHING

-Dublin-based SELL EVERYTHING are Near the Noise’s latest Artist of the Month.
+Dublin-based SELL EVERYTHING are Near the Noise’s March Artist of the Month.

 We first caught them live at The Grand Social during the NYF Guinness Music Trail and after one song, we weren’t going anywhere.
 With groove-led guitars, loose but intentional energy and a sound that refuses to sit neatly in one box, they instantly had our attention.